 Data usage metrics are shown in the Diagnostics window.
-They only apply to Iridium and Cell telemetry.
 The system will track

 - Number of bytes transmitted today

 - Number of bytes received today

 - Number of bytes transmitted lifetime

-Number of bytes received lifetime
+- Number of bytes received lifetime

 Please note that these numbers are estimates.
 To get accurate data usage, especially over the cellular network, please contact the network provider.